minkeymouse/nowcasting-kr/CONTEXT.md

 ## Known Issues

-1. **Models NOT trained** - `checkpoint/` is empty, no model.pkl files exist.
+1. **CRITICAL: Models NOT trained** - `checkpoint/` is EMPTY, no model.pkl files exist.
 Training is REQUIRED before any experiments can proceed.
 2. **All DFM/DDFM backtest results failed** - CUDA tensor conversion errors (code fixed, needs training + re-run to verify)
 3. **ARIMA produces no valid results** - n_valid=0 for all targets/horizons (requires investigation after training)